EranOfek/AstroPack/matlab/util/+db/@DbAdmin/files_scorpius/README.md

-# Files from Linux running PostgreSQL server
+# Files from Linux running PostgreSQL server on host 'scorpius' (Yossi)

 Keep this folder as reference to running server.